chelseadoeleman/web-app-from-scratch-18-19/README.md

 ## Unsplash API 🐒

 The unsplash API is pretty straight forward and the results are in JSON.
-I really liked the image url object, in the API, where you can choose between five different image resolutions.
-I also found the most prominent color code in hexadecimals quite interesting.
-However I coudn't come up with a concept thus far to includie this data object.
+I really liked the image url object ```regular```, in the API, where you can choose between five different image resolutions.
+I also found the most prominent ```color``` code in hexadecimals quite interesting.
+However I coudn't come up with a concept thus far to including this data object.

-The location was also very interesting, however not always defined.
+The ```location``` was also very interesting, however not always defined.
 Because the location was available I decided to add the mapbox API to the application.

+At first I only could get ten results per page.
+However in the documentation I found you can get a maximum of 30 results per page.
+So I also had to fetch more pages to get more data.

 ## Walktrough the application